History of the Mechanical Engineering Department

 The Accreditation Story

 In December of 1967, a Command Inspection was held by the Bureau of Naval Personnel.
 One outcome was a recommendation that in the following spring the Naval Academy take steps to obtain approval of one or more of the engineering majors curricula by the Engineers Council for Professional Development (ECPD).
 In the following years, the Naval Academy did take steps towards accreditation.
-In August of 1970, the ECPD accredited the following majors: Aerospace Engineering, Electrical Engineering, Mechanical Engineering, and Systems Engineering.
-In September of 1972, the ECPD accredited Marine Engineering, Naval Architecture, and Ocean Engineering.
+In August of 1970, the ECPD (now known as ABET) accredited the following majors: Aerospace Engineering, Electrical Engineering, Mechanical Engineering, and Systems Engineering.
+In September of 1972, Marine Engineering, Naval Architecture, and Ocean Engineering were awarded accreditation.
 (Naval Engineering was no longer a designated degree).
 The Naval Academy now maintains six accredited engineering majors: Aerospace Engineering, Electrical and Computer Engineering, Mechanical Engineering, Naval Architecture, Ocean Engineering, and Weapons & Systems Engineering.